 The journal operates a double-blind peer review process, meaning that authors and reviewers remain anonymous for the review process.
 The review period is expected to take around six to eight weeks, although this can vary depending on reviewer availability.
+The length of the review period will also depend on the period of the academic year.
+During Summer, the very beginning of the academic year (September), and during Summer exam periods (May/June) there is likely to be very low availability of reviewers.
 Reviewers are asked to provide formative feedback, even if an article is not deemed suitable for publication in the journal.

 Based on the reviewer reports the editor will make a recommendation for rejection, minor or major revisions, or acceptance.
 Overall editorial responsibility rests with the journal’s Editor-in-Chief, who is supported by an expert, international Editorial Board.

 Members of the editorial team/board are permitted to submit their own papers to the journal.
 In cases where an author is associated with the journal, they will be removed from all editorial tasks for that paper and another member of the team will be assigned responsibility for overseeing peer review.
 A competing interest must also be declared within the submission and any resulting publication.

 The journal is happy to accept submissions of papers that have been loaded onto preprint servers or personal websites, have been presented at conferences, or other informal communication channels.
 These formats will not be deemed prior publication.
 Authors must retain copyright to such postings.
 Authors are encouraged to link any prior posting of their paper to the final published version within the journal, if it is editorially accepted.

 Reviewers are asked to provide comment on the below topics and guidelines: